Legrandin/pycryptodome/Doc/src/cipher/cast.rst

 CAST is deemed to be cryptographically secure, but its usage is not widespread.
 Keys of sufficient length should be used to prevent brute force attacks (128 bits are recommended).

-**Use AES, not CAST.
-This module is only provided for legacy purposes.**

 As an example, encryption can be done as follows: